haquema/makers-javascript-fndamentals/contents/4-arrays.md

 let evenNumbers = numbers.filter(isEvenNumber);
 ```

 1. Run the code yourself.
-What is the issue with `evenNumbers`?
+What is the issue with the value of `evenNumbers`?
 2. Can you spot the bug with this code?
 Make the fix so it runs as expected.